suzzy777/Flaky_tests/README.md

 `bash latestfindOD.sh |& tee <logfilename>.log`

+# Examples:

+Here is an example of when we run the script on `smalldataset.csv`:
+- input csv file:
+- output md5checksum added csv file:
+- input patches folder:
+- output log file of `findlatestODandPatch.sh`:
+- output csv file of `automate.sh`
+- output folders:
+- demo video:
+-
 ## Details of the Script:

 1. First it takes input of the input csv file which contains information about order dependent flaky tests, their polluter, cleaner, patch and creates an md5checksum for each row – which will give each OD (Order Dependent) test, polluter, cleaner, patch group some unique md5hecksum value.
 It creates a new csv file with the added md5sha for all the tests.